 Therefore, believing false doctrines will change one’s attitude and behavior as well.

 False doctrine is a great faith-shaker!
-What are some modern-day false-doctrine faith-shakers?
-Media, theories, environments, governments, etc. can all be faith-shakers.
+What are some sources of modern-day false-doctrine faith-shakers?
+Media, philosophies of man, environments, governments, etc. can all be faith-shakers.
 What false doctrines do they preach?
 They speak of coincidental creation, overpopulation, redefining family and marriage, abortion, etc.

 Robert L. Millet, a professor at BYU, put it this way: